DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 this purpose not long after the ICTs had been installed, as did a young family from Mungalawurru towards the end of the project.
 Such temporary relocation, of varying duration, was a recurring feature in our interaction with the residents.
-As Taylor writes, ‘Much temporary movement is generated by a spatial dichotomy between the concentration of services and dispersion of population, with the result that regional centers, especially in remote Australia, are net recipients of temporary
+As John Taylor writes, ‘Much temporary movement is generated by a spatial dichotomy between the concentration of services and dispersion of population, with the result that regional centers, especially in remote Australia, are net recipients of temporary